-Japan’s art, fashion, and anime culture have fascinated people the world over, resulting in a huge increase in tourists to the country.
-Amongst Japan’s many significant attractions, art museums are an incredible way to truly immerse yourself in that culture.
+TeamLab Planets Tokyo is a massive success that has drawn visitors from around the globe.
+Japan’s art, fashion, and anime culture have fascinated people the world over, resulting in a surge of tourists to the country.
+Amongst Japan’s many significant attractions, art museums are an incredible way to immerse yourself in that culture truly.

-But what specifically makes teamLab Planets TOKYO so popular with international travelers?
-By interviewing visitors, we were able to get their personal reviews.
-Keep reading to discover the true thoughts of such visitors and what makes the museum so appealing.
+But what makes explicitly teamLab Planets TOKYO so popular with international travelers?
+By interviewing visitors, we were able to get their reviews.
+Keep reading to discover the real thoughts of such visitors and what makes the museum so appealing.

 The museum exhibits pieces using water from the art collective “teamLab”.
 There are four main artworks, then a few smaller ones, making seven in total.